 The Australian Government provides funding to the Royal Geographical Society of Queensland to support Australia's participation at the International Geography Olympiads and Geography's Big Week Out.

-The Australian Government provides funding to the Australian Debating Federation to support Australian participation in the World Schools Debating Championships, and related equity and development debating programs for schools and teachers.
+The Australian Government provides funding to the Australian Debating Federation to support Australian participation in the World Schools Debating Championships, where schools compete in national teams for the title of ‘world champion’.
+Students are selected to compete through their participation in preliminary rounds within their respective states and territories.